hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

  - They fall and take a point of damage \
  - The cliff begins to move?
 Uh-oh.

-However, in Titanslayer rolling the same number on both dice is actually a #strong[Critical Roll];, so not all hope is lost!
+However, in Titanslayer rolling the same number on both dice is actually a #term("Critical Roll"), so not all hope is lost!

 === Critical Rolls
 <critical-rolls>
-When you roll the same number on both #strong[Attribute Dice] for an
+When you roll the same number on both #term[Attribute Dice] for an
-#strong[Action Roll] it causes a #strong[Critical Roll];.
-When a
-Critical Roll happens, you roll the highest #strong[Attribute Die] of the roll again, and add it to the total.
+#term[Action Roll] it causes a #term("Critical Roll", is_definition: true).
+When a #term[Critical Roll] happens, you roll the highest #term("Attribute Die", key: "Attribute Dice") of the roll again, and add it to the total.

 Continuing our example from earlier: \
 - Player A rolled a crit! \